openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``uboot-config.bbclass``
 ========================

-The ``uboot-config`` class provides support for U-Boot configuration for a machine.
+The :ref:`uboot-config <ref-classes-uboot-config>` class provides support for U-Boot configuration for a machine.
 Specify the machine in your recipe as follows::

    UBOOT_CONFIG ??= <default>